 - Goodbye Christopher Robin (2017) Released by Searchlight Pictures

 Walt Disney’s first TV drama Zorro introduced star Guy Williams as a Bruce Wayne high-society type in 1820’s California — moonlighting as the masked hero of justice.
 Only portions of eight episodes show up on Disney+, in a film The Sign of Zorro which splices them together.
 Fans await the release of all 78 episodes and 4 specials.
-Through 20th Century Studios, Disney also inherited earlier incarnations of Zorro including the lesser-known Family Channel series Zorro (1990-1993).
+Through 20th Century Studios, Disney also inherited some other incarnations of Zorro.

 - The Mark of Zorro (1940) Starring Tyrone Power